bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @William
  asked:
 Does SwiftData handle the URLSession, CoreData, and persistence?
 I guess I’m confused about what all SwiftData can handle.
 I look at theLoadingAndDisplayingALargeDataFeed  and do not consider that large data.
-I need to handle JSON data from several sites and wondered if SwiftData is able to handle t…
+I need to handle JSON data from several sites and wondered if SwiftData is able to handle that kind of backend data?
-See more
 2 replies

 WWDC Bot